 Muncie is a larger medium-sized city located in the state of Indiana.
 With a population of 67,999 people and 23 constituent neighborhoods, Muncie is the tenth largest community in Indiana.

-Muncie is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities, Muncie isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Muncie are a mix of both white- and blue-collar jobs.
 Overall, Muncie is a city of service providers, sales and office workers, and professionals.
 There are especially a lot of people living in Muncie who work in office and administrative support (12.33%), sales jobs (10.01%), and food service (9.79%).

 The citizens of Muncie are slightly better educated than the national average of 21.84% for all cities and towns, with 23.59% of adults in Muncie having a bachelor's degree or advanced degree.